top of page

 The verb 'scrutinize' has its roots in Latin and French.
 It evolved from the Latin word 'scrutari,' which meant 'to search' or 'to examine closely.'
 This Latin term gave rise to the Old French word 'scruter,' which carried a similar meaning of careful examination.
 Eventually, 'scrutinize' emerged in the English language in the 17th century, directly borrowing from the French 'scruter.'
 The essence of the word has remained consistent throughout its history, emphasizing the act of examining or inspecting something closely and meticulously, often with great attention to detail.
 Its etymology underscores the thorough and precise nature of the scrutiny process, making it a valuable word in discussions of careful investigation and examination.

-Quiz: Find the meaning of the verb scrutinize:
+Find the correct meaning of the verb scrutinize:

 Try Again!